arista-eosplus/ztpserver/docs/support.rst

 ZTPServer is an Arista-led open source community project.
 Users and developers are encouraged to contribute to the project.
 See `CONTRIBUTING <https://github.com/arista-eosplus/ztpserver/blob/develop/CONTRIBUTING.md>`_ for more details.

+Commercial support may be purchased through your Arista account team.

 Community-based support is available through:

 * `eosplus forum <https://groups.google.com/forum/#!forum/eosplus>`_
 * eosplus-dev@arista.com.
 * IRC: irc.freenode.net#arista

-Commercial support, customization, and integration services are available through the EOS+ team at `Arista Networks, Inc <http://arista.com/>`_.
-Contact eosplus-dev@arista.com for details.
+Customization, and integration services are available through the EOS+ team at `Arista Networks, Inc <http://arista.com/>`_.
+Contact eosplus-dev@arista.com  or your account team for details.

 Known caveats
 ~~~~~~~~~~~~~